 \section{Dark boson in the star}

 Dark bosons can be produced from DM annihilation once $m_{V}<m_{\chi}$.
-This channel is thought to have feeble effect on the heating since $V$ interacts with the NS medium weakly and escapes without any trace.
+This channel is thought to have feeble effect on the heating since $V$ interacts weakly with the NS medium and escapes without any trace.
 However, we found that, depending on the strength of $\varepsilon_{\gamma,Z}$, $V$ can decay into SM particles before it reaches the surface of the star.
-In the case that the decay length $\ell_{{\rm dec}}$ is much smaller than the star's radius, the total energy released from the annihilation can be fully deposited to the star.
+In the case that the decay length $\ell_{{\rm dec}}$ is much smaller than the radius of the star, the total energy released from the annihilation can be fully deposited to the star.
 See Fig.~\ref{fig:V_decay}.
-We also examine the case that $V$ is produced in the DM rich region in the star's center. $V$ could undergo multiple scattering with the surrounding DMs and self-trapped until it decays.
+We also examine the case where $V$ is produced in the DM rich region in the center of the star. $V$ could undergo multiple scattering with the surrounding DM and self-trapped until it decays.
 See Fig.~\ref{fig:V_self_trap}.
 This is another way to extract energy from $V$.
 We discuss both effects in the following.